 Receive a complimentary quota increase by validating your identity

 You can increase your available quota to 150 000 requests per day by validating your identity.
-To validate your identity you must first enable billing on your Places API project.
+To validate your identity you must first enable billing on your Google Places API Web Service project.
 You will be asked to enter your credit card details, but you will not be charged when you enable billing or when using the API.
 We ask for your credit card purely to validate your identity.
 Once your identity has been validated your quota will be increased to 150 000 requests per day at no charge.

 Requesting additional quota

 If you wish to ask for more than 150 000 requests per day, please follow these steps:

 - Ensure that your application complies with the API Terms of Service.